-The Arm Cortex-R52 processor delivers the highest level of integrated capability for functional safety of any Arm processor.
+The Arm Cortex-R52 processor delivers high performance 32-bit processing offering efficient code density combined with the highest level of integrated capability for functional safety of any Arm processor.

 The Cortex-R52 processor meets the rising performance needs of advanced real-time embedded systems.
 As the first Armv8-R processor, Cortex-R52 introduces support for a hypervisor, simplifying software integration with robust separation to protect safety-critical code.